griffithlab/rnaseq_tutorial_wiki/RNAseq-Data.md

 Each data set has a corresponding pair of fastq files (read 1 and read 2 of paired end reads).
 The reads are paired-end 101-mers generated on an Illumina HiSeq instrument.
-The test data has been pre-filtered for reads that appear to map to chromosome 22
+The test data has been pre-filtered for reads that appear to map to chromosome 22.
+Lets get that raw input data onto our cloud instance.

 	cd $RNA_HOME/
 	mkdir -p data